hawkinsw/medava/README.md

 Reflection is a really powerful technique and a tool that we appreciate having in the toolchest.
 However, we should not rely on it when there are alternate methods.
 Reflection is definitely not the fastest way to accomplish our goal here.
 Determining at runtime whether an object supports certain methods is much slower than letting the compiler do it before the program is ever even executed.

 Does Java give us a way to solve the problem?
 Let's first remind ourselves what the problem actually is:

-1. We have a generic data structure (in this case the `Transporter` class) that works with instances of a wide range of classes where the only requirement on those objects' types is that they support a (very limited) number of methods.
+1. We have a generic data structure (in this case the `Transporter` and `Hospital` classes) that works with instances of a wide range of classes where the only requirement on those objects' types is that they support a (very limited) number of methods (e.g., the `isTemperatureRangeAcceptable`, `getSchedule`, and `getMedicineName` methods).
 2. The range of instances that the generic data structure must handle are of types that do not share a common base class.

 The solution is one that is becoming increasingly common in OOP language and others that do not fit the traditional model of object orientation (e.g., go, and Rust): interfaces (go calls them [interfaces](https://go.dev/ref/spec#Interface_types) and Rust calls them [traits](https://doc.rust-lang.org/book/ch10-02-traits.html))